External Infrastructure Penetration Testing Service in Singapore [2025]

 2. Footprinting Determining which technologies, services, and assets are available online.

-3. Banner Grabbing Gathering data about the services that are operating on the systems of the target.
+3. Banner Grabbing Gather data about the services that are operating on the target systems.

 4. Enumeration Recognizing user accounts, group memberships, and network topology.